8 Yoga Poses to Avoid When Pregnant

 Poses to Avoid

-Poses such as the Swan Pose, Cobra Pose, Bow Pose, Locust Pose, Seated Forward Bend, etc. should be avoided completely during pregnancy.
+Poses, such as the Swan Pose, Cobra Pose, Bow Pose, Locust Pose, Seated Forward Bend, etc., should be avoided completely during pregnancy.

 Exercising is important during pregnancy, but you and your baby’s well-being holds priority, too.
 Therefore, do not challenge yourself and practise yoga poses that your body cannot cope with.
 It is important that you consult your healthcare practitioner before following any exercise regime and also know about various yoga moves to avoid during pregnancy.

-It is also advisable that you take help from a prenatal fitness/yoga expert, who works in sync with your healthcare practitioner, to learn modified yoga poses suitable for your pregnancy and practise them in group sessions.
+It is also advisable that you get help from a prenatal fitness/yoga expert, who works in sync with your healthcare practitioner, to learn modified yoga poses suitable for your pregnancy and practise them in group sessions.
 Doing so will ensure you have people around you who can help you if needed, and you can stay fit without harming your baby.
-Also remember to consume a healthy, balanced diet and stay well hydrated when you have your exercise routine in place.
+Also, remember to consume a healthy, balanced diet and stay well hydrated when you have your exercise routine in place.
 And, pick up cues from your body; if a certain pose causes discomfort or pain, it is always better to avoid it.

 Also Read: